What is Physiotherapy?

 - Spina bifida: A brain condition damaging and deforming the spine.

 Neurological conditions affect a person’s coordination and cause paralysis at some point.
 It can also cause muscle pain making it difficult to move independently.
+Focused neurological physiotherapy is necessary in such cases.

 Conditions that occur in old age